Sydney Museums Pass

 The Sydney Museums Pass is the smartest way to experience Sydney’s past and present.

-You can access our 12 museums and historic houses on just one pass and make great savings on regular admission fees.
+You can access some of our museums and historic houses on just one pass and make great savings on regular admission fees.

-Purchase the Sydney Museum Pass online or from any of the participating museums and historic houses as well as the Sydney Visitor Centre at The Rocks.
+Purchase the Sydney Museum Pass online or from any of the participating museums and historic houses.

-- $16 Concession (Full-time students, seniors, pensioners, and ISIC, YHA, HI, Nomad and VIP members)
+- $28 Concession (Full-time students, seniors, pensioners, and ISIC, YHA and HI members)